Unquenched Charmonium and Beyond: The initial single pion emission mechanism: explaining charged and predicting charmonium-like charged

 \subsubsection{Role of $Z_b(10610)$ and $Z_b(10650)$ in solving the puzzles of the process $\Upsilon(5S) \to \Upsilon(2S) \pi^+ \pi^-$}

 As indicated in Ref.~\cite{Chen:2011qx}, the contributions from non-resonance and dipion resonance processes alone could not simultaneously reproduce the dipion invariant mass spectra and $\cos \theta$ distributions of the decay $\Upsilon(5S) \to \Upsilon(2S) \pi^+ \pi^-$.
 Following the observations of $Z_b(10610)$ and $Z_b(10650)$, Chen {\it et al.} incorporated the contributions of these two bottomonium-like states into the analysis of $\Upsilon(5S) \to \Upsilon(2S) \pi^+ \pi^-$.
 The contributing diagrams for this process are shown in Fig.~\ref{Fig:chen-upsilon2s-withzb-mech}.
-In this framework, the contributions from $Z_b(10610)$ and $Z_b(10650)$ are parameterized as
+In this framework, the contributions from $Z_b(10610)$ and $Z_b(10650)$ are parameterized as\footnote{\changelabel{An alternative way to give the contribution from $Z_b$ states, especially the $\Upsilon \pi Z_{b}$ vertex, can be seen in Ref.~\cite{Wu:2018xaa}, where it arises from triangle diagrams.}}

 respectively, with $F_{Z_b^+}=g_{_{\Upsilon(5S)Z_b^+ \pi}}g_{_{Z_b^+ \Upsilon(2S) \pi^+}}$ and $F_{Z_b^-}=g_{_{\Upsilon(5S)Z_b^- \pi}}g_{_{Z_b^- \Upsilon(2S) \pi^-}}$.
 Since Fig. \ref{Fig:chen-upsilon2s-withzb-mech} (c) and (d) are related to each other by charge-conjugation, thus $F_{Z_b^-}=F_{Z_b^+}=F_{Z_b}$.